gvcgo/vdocs/docs/faq.md

 - For Session Mode, a new terminal session is opened, and envs are added to this session without saving to any files.
 When the session is closed, these envs become invalid.
 - For Global Mode, envs are added to related files and will take effect for all new terminal sessions.

-You need to keep an eye on the **key map** hints in TUI of VMR for these modes.
+You need to pay attention to the **key map** hints in TUI of VMR for these modes.

 ### 7. How to lock the SDK version for a project?
 And how is it implemented?